scrapinghub/spidermon/CONTRIBUTING.rst

     $ pip install -r requirements-docs.txt
     $ tox

 #.
+Install the git hook scripts from pre-commit:

+   $ pre-commit install

+#.
 Make sure that your code is correctly formatted using `black`_ .
 No code will
    be merged without this step::